The one-loop amplitudes for Higgs + 4 partons with full mass effects: Coefficients for

 \section{Coefficients for $H^{34}_4(\qb^+,q^-,g^+,g^-;\Higgs)$}

 Most of the coefficients for this amplitude can be easily obtained from those for $H^{34}_4(\qb^+,q^-,g^-,g^+)$ by performing the following operation:

 However, for some coefficients, this procedure effectively changes the colour ordering of the gluons in the sub-amplitude.
-As a result it is necessary to specify a small number of additional coefficients, shown in Table~\ref{table:aqgg} that we give explicitly here.
+For this reason it is necessary to specify the four coefficients shown in Table~\ref{table:aqgg}.
+Results for the base set of coefficients are given explicitly here.